 SECTION 1.
 Section 50‑11‑430 of the S.C.
 Code is amended to read:

 Section 50‑11‑430.
-(A)(1) The open season for hunting and taking bear in Game Zone 1
+(A)(1) The open season for hunting and taking bear in Game Zone 1 is as follows:

-for still gun party dog hunts is October 17 through October 23; for party dog still gun hunts is October 24 through October 30 November 6.
+(a) for still gun hunts, October 11 through October 23 on private land and October 11 through October 16 on wildlife management areas; and

+(b) for dog hunts, October 17 though October 30 on private land and on wildlife management areas.
 A party dog hunt in Game Zone 1 may not exceed twenty‑five participants per party and shall register with the department by September first.
 Party participants, except those not required to have licenses shall submit their hunting license number in order to register.

 (2) In all other game zones, the General Assembly finds it in the best interest of the State to allow the taking of black bear under strictly controlled conditions and circumstances.
 The department may establish a bear management program that allows for hunting and selective removal of bear in order to provide for the sound management of the animals and to ensure the continued viability of the species.
 The department must promulgate regulations to set the conditions for taking, including methods of take, areas, times, limits, and seasons, and other conditions to properly control the harvest of bear.